Pre-A-Level / Pre-IB Courses

 All of our subjects are taught by subject specialists who focus on teaching the technical vocabulary needed to study each subject.
 Our science teachers understand the importance of laboratory work so you will spend a lot of time doing practical, hands-on experiments.

-Students on this course will also participate in sports every day for an hour.
-This gives students the chance to have a taste of British sports including cricket, netball and rugby.
+Students on this course will also participate in sports most days for around an hour.
+This gives students the chance to have a taste of British sports football, netball, rugby, hockey, basketball, tennis and cricket.
 With the fantastic facilities that Lord Wandsworth College has, students have the chance to participate in many different sports!
-Students are taught sports by coaches and the Student Hosts which gives them the chance to learn new sports or improve on sports they already participate in at home.
+Students are taught by coaches and Student Hosts which gives them the chance to learn new sports or improve on sports they already participate in at home.

 Thank you for these kind words